hellock/icrawler/README.rst

 Use built-in crawlers
 ~~~~~~~~~~~~~~~~~~~~~

-This framework contains 3 built-in crawlers, all of which are search
+This framework contains 4 built-in crawlers.
-engine crawlers.

 -  Google
 -  Bing
 -  Baidu
+-  Flickr

 Here is an example of how to use the built-in crawlers.
+The search
+engine crawlers have similar interfaces.

 .. code:: python